openharmony/docs/en/application-dev/faqs/faqs-graphics.md

 ## How do I obtain the window width and height?

-Applicable to: OpenHarmony SDK 3.2 Beta5 (API version 9, stage model)
+Applicable to: OpenHarmony 3.2 Beta5 (API version 9, stage model)

 **Solution**